lazaratan/dyn-gfn/README.md

 ## ❤️  Contributions

 Have a question?
 Found a bug?
 Missing a specific feature?
-Have an idea for improving documentation?
 Feel free to file a new issue, discussion or PR with respective title and description.

+Before making an issue, please verify that:

+- The problem still exists on the current `main` branch.
+- Your python dependencies are updated to recent versions.

-If you already found a solution to your problem, don't hesitate to share it.
-Suggestions for new best practices are always welcome!
+Suggestions for improvements are always welcome!

 <br>